ga-wdi-exercises/wdinstagram_angular/readme.md

 $ rake db:create
 $ rake db:migrate
 $ rake db:seed
-$ rails s
+$ rake s
 ```

-Create a factory that integrates with the api so that CRUD changes will be persisted
+Create a factory that integrates with the API so that CRUD changes will be persisted

 ## Bonus